4 Ways Johnson & Johnson Has Given Love to the Nurses Who Give Love Every Day

 I’ll never forget one day, in particular, when I was really second-guessing my decision to become a nurse.
 Then I met a patient who’d just had a stroke.
 She didn’t want any life-saving interventions; all she asked was that we find someone to read her last rites.

 I found a pastor at a local church who offered to come to the hospital.
 After the pastor left, I stayed with her for the rest of the day, holding her hand.
 When she said she was scared, I told her not to be scared—that I wouldn’t leave her.
+I held her hand until she passed away, and when she did, I didn’t feel overworked and underappreciated.
+I felt I had made a difference for someone.

 It’s this kind of social-emotional connection to my patients that inspired me to get my master’s degree, and then my doctorate in nursing.